JohnCnstn/TaskManager/client/README.md

 Create React App is divided into two packages:

-* `create-react-app` is a global command-line utility that you use to create new projects.
+* `create-react-app` is a global command-line utility that you use to create new countries.
-* `react-scripts` is a development dependency in the generated projects (including this one).
+* `react-scripts` is a development dependency in the generated countries (including this one).

 You almost never need to update `create-react-app` itself: it delegates all the setup to `react-scripts`.

-When you run `create-react-app`, it always creates the project with the latest version of `react-scripts` so you’ll get all the new features and improvements in newly created apps automatically.
+When you run `create-react-app`, it always creates the country with the latest version of `react-scripts` so you’ll get all the new features and improvements in newly created apps automatically.

-To update an existing project to a new version of `react-scripts`, [open the changelog](https://github.com/facebookincubator/create-react-app/blob/master/CHANGELOG.md), find the version you’re currently on (check `package.json` in this folder if you’re not sure), and apply the migration instructions for the newer versions.
+To update an existing country to a new version of `react-scripts`, [open the changelog](https://github.com/facebookincubator/create-react-app/blob/master/CHANGELOG.md), find the version you’re currently on (check `package.json` in this folder if you’re not sure), and apply the migration instructions for the newer versions.

 In most cases bumping the `react-scripts` version in `package.json` and running `npm install` in this folder should be enough, but it’s good to consult the [changelog](https://github.com/facebookincubator/create-react-app/blob/master/CHANGELOG.md) for potential breaking changes.